 Many PPC marketing experts recommend reducing the number of form fields, which can help increase conversion rates.
 However, there is a way to add more fields while still improving conversion: Multi-step landing pages.
 This landing page optimization technique involves asking the visitor for a little information initially, then progressively asking for more.

-You can start by asking the visitor simple, easy-to-answer questions, then progress on to more complicated queries.
+You can start by asking the visitor simple, easy-to-answer questions, then progress to more complicated queries.
 These micro conversions make it more likely for the visitor to share his or her name, phone number, or email address.

 Call to Actions